geomatico/maplibre-cog-protocol/README.md

 1. [x] Refactor & testing
 2. [x] Single-pass generation of RGBA ImageData
 3. [x] Use raw tile cache: improves efficiency and concurrency
+4. [ ] Add a limit to the cache (now increases indefinitely)
-4. [ ] Apply transparency mask if present (now taking 0 as the default noData)
+5. [ ] Apply transparency mask if present (now taking 0 as the default noData)

 New features wishlist: